 The information regarding John Potter’s close relationship with John George, son of Stephen George, manager of the Blue Boar Inn, comes from letters written by John George to his sister Mary, who married John Green (of the Green’s buses family) See: Lieutenant John George, Royal Marines, Letters 1799-1808.
 Ed.
 Dillwyn Miles, © Dillwyn Miles, 2002

-Other than that he was born in Dublin in 1752, nothing is known of Theo’s early life, but, again, based on what is known regarding his character, I have written a purely fictional prequel to this book, which covers his first twenty-five years in Ireland.
-It is called: "THE WAYWARD GENTLEMAN: John Theophilus Potter and the Smock Alley Theatre."
+Other than the known fact that Theo was born in Dublin in 1752, nothing is known of his early life, but, again, based on what is known regarding his character and personality, I have written a purely fictional prequel to this book.
+This covers his first twenty-five years in Ireland, and is called: "THE WAYWARD GENTLEMAN: John Theophilus Potter and the Smock Alley Theatre."

 Genre: Biographical historical novel